 To add value to your business operations, your CMS should have the following qualities:

-Flexibility: A CMS can handle multifaceted aspects of business administration — not just your business website content storage needs.
-Top CMS solutions come with plenty of flexibility in terms of function and customization.
+- Flexibility: A CMS can handle multifaceted aspects of business administration — not just your business website content storage needs.
+Top CMS solutions have plenty of flexibility in terms of function and customization.
 Ultimately, you want a tool that allows for collaboration and design freedom.

-Maximum Security: Even in the middle of a pandemic, businesses are getting hacked (ask Marriott).
-Hackers look for vulnerabilities in the system and access to any critical tool, if exposed, could be used to take down the business.
-You don't want to use a CMS that will put you in danger.
+- Security: With many businesses relying on online utilities, preventing hacking is more important than ever (ask any of these companies).
+Hackers look for vulnerabilities in the system, and access to any critical tool, if exposed, could be used to take down the business.
+You don't want to use a CMS that will leave your business vulnerable to an attack.

 Sitecore vs. WordPress: CMS Showdown

 When choosing a CMS, it's important to consider what your business needs.
 The features offered should directly relate to your goals.
 If they don’t, keep looking — there are many solutions on the market built to address even the most niche needs.